Pragmatists/vending-machine-kata/README.md

 * Please solve the exercise using Java language.
 We prefer Java 7 or 8.
 * We are providing Maven configuration, but if you want to switch to Gradle feel free to change that.
-If you want to use different build tool, then provide a way to execute build **with tests**.
+If you want to use different build tool, than provide a way to execute build **with tests**.
 Take into account simplicity of provided solution, we would like to spent more time analyzing your code then configuring build environment.
 * Please send us solution as pull request on GitHub or link to your repository which we can clone.